Morocco 2nd in Arab world for internet users

 “Countries with diversified economies, such as Morocco, have better resisted (the global financial crisis) and

-could have a strong rate of growth,” Strauss-Kahn said in an interview published on Wednesday by the Egyptian newspaper Al Ahram Hebdo.
+could have a strong rate of growth,” Strauss-Kahn said in an interview published on Wednesday by the Egyptian newspaper Al Ahram Hebdo.“Morocco is a very good example.
+This country has successfully overcome the crisis.
+It will have a strong growth,” he said.

 Strauss-Kahn added that among the problems in some African countries and other parts of the world is “having an economy insufficiently diversified or completely energy-based.”